casanovalx/better-control/README.md

 - BlueZ & BlueZ Utils (for Bluetooth support)
 - PipeWire Pulse (for audio control)
 - Brightnessctl (for screen brightness control)
-- Python Libraries: python-gobject and python-pydbus
+- Python Libraries: python-gobject and python-pydbus and python3

 ### Arch Based
 Arch users dont need to do all this installation processes,